Vikramrathour8/LearningMachine/README.md

 	2. Implementing 5-Layer Neural Network to predict cat with accuracy of 80%

 ## Assignment 4 ##

 ### Initialization of Parameters (W,b) ###

 	1. Zero initialization of parameters results in poor train accuracy of 50%
 	2. Random Initialization of parameters result in accuracy of 83%
+	3. He Initalization of parameters result in train accuracy of 99%

+### L2 regularization and Drop out ###

+        1. These are techniques which helps to remove/mitigate overfitting of training data

+### Initialization of Parameters (W,b) ###
+	1. Zero initialization of parameters results in poor train accuracy of 50%
+	2. Random Initialization of parameters result in accuracy of 83%